Page Content

 Becoming a pharmacist

-Pharmacists are extremely accessible health care professionals that work closely with patients and physicians to determine that correct medications and dosages are prescribed for each patient.
+Pharmacists are extremely accessible healthcare professionals who work closely with patients and physicians to determine that the correct medications and dosages are prescribed for each patient.
 They have very rewarding work, but it is not easy nor should it be taken lightly.
 Medication errors can be extremely harmful to patients, so individuals interested in becoming a pharmacist must pay close attention to detail.

 Higher education requirements